FooBarWidget/gls-spec/GLS design document.md

 ### 4.1.
 Setting the SpawningKit config

-The 3 approaches listed in "Summary of spawning approaches" correspond to the following SpawningKit config options:
+The 3 approaches listed in "Recently introduced: non-wrapper approaches" correspond to the following SpawningKit config options:

 | Approach       | SpawningKit config                                   |
 |----------------|------------------------------------------------------|